Noise suppression guide

 Noise picked up by the power or ground cables

-If you still have noise after unplugging the antenna, it may be coming in through the amp's main power cable.
+We discussed ground cables above, because that’s the cause of noise more often than not.
+If the noise wasn’t due to a poor ground or through the stereo’s antenna cable, it may be coming in through the amplifier's main power cable.
 Noise can be created by cable of insufficient gauge, so you might try thicker cable.

 If you cannot find the faulty ground in your multi-amp system, a ground loop isolator can help minimize the problem.